-Sometimes abbreviated as RMB (right mouse button), the right-click is the action of pressing down on the right mouse button.
-The right-click provides additional functionality to a computer's mouse, usually in the form of a drop-down menu containing additional options.
+Sometimes abbreviated as RMB (right mouse button), the right-click is pressing down on the right mouse button.
+The right-click provides additional functionality to a computer's mouse, usually as a context menu containing additional options.

-For example, you could highlight text using the left mouse button, and then right-click that text to copy the text to the clipboard.
-Once copied you can paste that text into another field or document.
+For example, right-click highlighted text for the context menu and select Copy to copy it to the clipboard.
+Once copied, paste that text into another field or document, which can also be done with right-click.
 The image shows an example of the right-click menu in Microsoft Word.

-Note: If you have switched your mouse buttons the right-click would become a left-click.
+If you have switched your mouse buttons, the right-click would become a left-click.

 What finger is used to right-click?

-Your index finger should be on the left mouse button and your middle finger should be on the right-mouse button.
-To right-click you would press your middle finger down on the right-mouse button.
+Your index finger should be on the left mouse button, and your middle finger should be on the right mouse button.
+To right-click, press your middle finger down on the right mouse button.

 How to right-click on a laptop

-On a laptop, if there are two buttons below the touchpad, pressing the right button will execute the right-click action.
-If there are no buttons below the touchpad, try pressing on the bottom right of the touchpad to see if that executes the right-click action.
+On a laptop, if two buttons are below the touchpad, pressing the right button will execute the right-click action.
+If there are no buttons below the touchpad, press the bottom right of the touchpad to perform the right-click action.

 How to right-click without the mouse

-Because a smartphone uses your finger as its input device there is no ability to right-click.
+Because an Android smartphone or tablet, an iPhone, and an iPad use your finger as its input device, there is no ability to right-click.
 However, most phones can perform many of the same actions by pressing and holding your finger on an object.
-For example, if you wanted to copy an image from a website instead of right-clicking an image you can press and hold your finger on the image until a menu appears and then select copy.
+For example, if you want to copy an image from a website on a computer, you would right-click the image.
+On a smartphone, press and hold your finger on the image until a menu appears, then select copy.